roborao/Swin-Brain-Age-Estimation/README.md

 # Swin-Brain-Age-Estimation

-# Vision Transformer for MRI-based Brain Age Estimation
+# Swin Transformer for MRI-based Brain Age Estimation

 This project implements a SWIN Transformer based approach for estimating brain age from MRI scans, achieving superior performance compared to traditional CNN architectures.
+The full paper is available as a PDF file in this repo.

 ## Overview